Your Questions, Answered

 Is chiropractic adjustment safe?

-Chiropractic is widely recognized as one of the safest, drug-free, non-invasive therapies for treating headaches, neck pain, and back pain.
-It has an excellent safety record, but no treatment is entirely free of potential side effects.
+Chiropractic care is widely recognized as one of the safest, drug-free, and non-invasive therapies for managing headaches, neck, and back pain.
+While it has an excellent safety record, like any healthcare treatment, some patients may experience minor, temporary side effects such as slight stiffness or swelling before feeling full relief.

 Informed Consent